YantraQA/WebDriverManager/README.md

 WebDriverManager.edgedriver().setup();
 driver = new EdgeDriver();
 ```
-And rest of the code is just the same
+And for the rest of the code you can continue as per your requirnment.